4 Popular ERP Implementation Strategies: Finding the Best Approach

 3. Phased Software Deployment (Time, Module, Business Unit, Location)

-Staging your ERP software implementation project over weeks or months can make the transition seamless, minimize customer impact, and ensure any glitches are worked out before starting the next phase.
+Staging your ERP software implementation project over weeks or months can make the transition seamless, minimize customer impact, and ensure any glitches are resolved before the next phase begins.

-There are 4 ways that projects may be phased: over a period of time, by software module, business unit, or location.
-Following this approach, your team would transition into working fully in the new system, but there is usually some overlap of duplicating work in both systems before the old one is fully abandoned.
+There are 4 ways projects may be phased: over time, by software module, business unit, or location.
+Following this approach, your team would transition to working fully in the new system, but there is usually some overlap and duplication of work in both systems before the old one is fully abandoned.

 Phased Deployment Pros:

-- Minimal downtime risk – Phased rollouts significantly reduce the possibility of an operational pause or complete company downtime because they are limited to smaller portions of the business.
+- Minimal downtime risk – Phased rollouts significantly reduce the risk of operational pauses or complete company downtime because they are limited to smaller portions of the business.

-- Ample time to acclimate – Phasing allows staff to get used to the new system slowly, so they have more time to learn.
+- Ample time to acclimate – Phasing allows staff to gradually get used to the new system, giving them more time to learn.
 Evangelists of the new software can help support staff who are feeling uncertain.

 - Time to catch and eliminate glitches – Rolling out new software in smaller phases will allow your software partner and IT to identify quirks and glitches, fix them, and predict when they might happen in future phases.